FAQs for Medical Students

 Additional Information-Please note quarantine guidelines and pdf

-- If you are a close contact, please follow MDPH quarantine guidelines: COVID_CloseContactProtocol.pdf (bu.edu).
-Schedule a COVID-19 test 5 days after exposure.
-You are not required to call Healthway to disclose your status.
+- If you are a close contact, please follow MDPH quarantine guidelines.
+We recommend scheduling a COVID-19 test 5 days after exposure.

-6. What do I do if I am a close contact of someone who has tested positive?
+7. What do I do if I am a close contact of someone who has tested positive?
 An individual who is a close contact to someone who has tested positive will not be required to officially quarantine if the individual is vaccinated and has received a booster shot or is not yet eligible for the booster.
-Masking for a full 10 days is a critical component of these newer guidelines.
-[NEW 1/7/22]
+Masking for a full 10 days is recommend.
+[Updated 6/3/22]

 Additionally, Student Affairs Open Office Hours continue as usual, in person.
 Office hours are subject to change; please refer to the weekly Student Digest for the most up-to-date hours.